AFTERNOON STORM CHANCE, THEN A SUNNY WEEKEND

 WINDS & WAVES:

-TODAY: Increasing clouds.
-Scattered showers and storms, mainly this afternoon.
+AFTERNOON: Increasing clouds.
+Chance of showers & storms, mainly in the afternoon.
 Breezy and more humid.
-HIGH: 77
+HIGH: 82

 TONIGHT: Turning clear.
 Cooling down.
 Less wind.
 LOW: 49

 MONDAY: Warm, breezy and humid.
 Sunshine, then increasing clouds.
-Showers and storms at NIGHT.
-HIGH: 83 LOW: 64
+Showers and storms possible at NIGHT.
+HIGH: 83 LOW: 63

 TUESDAY: Cloudy with showers and thunderstorms.
 Breezy with falling afternoon temps.
 HIGH: 69 LOW: 47

 WEDNESDAY: Broken clouds.
+A lingering shower early?
 Breezy and much cooler...
 First official day of fall!
-HIGH: 62 LOW: 41
+HIGH: 62 LOW: 42

 Copyright 2021 WBAY.
 All rights reserved.